VegOut

 When surrounded by people who cherish an outdated version of yourself, loneliness becomes something stranger and sharper than solitude ever could.
 It's the ache of being misunderstood by those who know you best.

-Maya flew back to her hometown for her cousin's wedding and spent the entire rehearsal dinner watching her aunt tell stories about a girl who hadn't existed since 2017.
+Consider Maya.
+She flew back to her hometown for her cousin's wedding and spent the entire rehearsal dinner watching her aunt tell stories about a girl who hadn't existed since 2017.
 The girl who wanted to be a lawyer.
 The girl who dated that nice boy from the church group.
 The girl who laughed easily and wore pastels and agreed with everyone at the table about most things.
 Maya sat there nodding, holding a glass of wine she didn't want, and felt a loneliness so specific she couldn't name it until she was alone in the rental car at midnight, crying in a parking lot that still smelled like the 2000s.

 The loneliness of being remembered wrong

 This is the specific thing that happens at weddings, at holidays, at reunions, at the funerals of people who raised you.
-You walk into a room carrying the current version of yourself — the one you've quietly built through breakups and career pivots and therapy and years of small decisions nobody witnessed — and the room hands you back a version from 2014.
+You walk into a room carrying the current version of yourself — the one quietly built through breakups and career pivots and therapy and years of small decisions nobody witnessed — and the room hands back a version from 2014.

 You laugh along.
 You tell the old stories because it's easier than correcting anyone.
 And then you drive home feeling hollowed out in a way that doesn't match how "good" the night supposedly was.